MatthewMeade/CaffeineTracker/prompt_plan.md

 **Instructions for the AI Coder:**
 Your task is to create the initial limit setting flow.
 1. Determine how to trigger onboarding:
-    * One approach: If a user is authenticated and has no entries in `user_daily_limits` (check via an API call like `GET /api/settings/limit`), redirect them to an onboarding page (e.g., `/onboarding`) or show an onboarding modal.
+    * One approach: If a user is authenticated, use the `settings.getLimit` tRPC query.
+If they have no entries in `user_daily_limits`, redirect to an onboarding page or show a modal.
 2. Create the onboarding UI (e.g., an onboarding page or a modal component):
     * A simple form with an input field for `limit_mg`.
     * A submit button.
-3. On submit, call the `POST /api/settings/limit` endpoint (Prompt 10) to save the initial limit.
+3. On submit, call the `settings.setLimit` tRPC mutation to save the initial limit.
 4. After successful submission, redirect the user to the main application page (e.g., Daily View) or close the modal.
 5. Implement form validation (e.g., limit must be a positive number).
 6. Write component tests:
     * Test rendering of the onboarding form.
     * Test form input and validation.
-    * Test successful submission (mock API call) and redirection/modal close.
+    * Test successful submission (mock tRPC client) and redirection/modal close.
     * Test conditional rendering/redirect logic for triggering onboarding.

 ---